istio/istio/docs/samples/bookinfo.md

 ---
-title: Bookinfo - A Polyglot Microservice App
+title: BookInfo
-headline: 'Bookinfo - A Polyglot Microservice App'
+headline: 'BookInfo - A Polyglot Microservice App'
 sidenav: doc-side-samples-nav.html
 bodyclass: docs
 layout: docs
 type: markdown
 ---

+{% capture overview %}
 In this sample, we will deploy a simple app that displays information about a book, similar to a single catalog entry of an online book store.
 Displayed on the page is a description of the book, book details (ISBN, number of